September 13, 2024

 For first-timers, companies often promote from within or hire executives who have held roles very close to the position, such as VP of Finance or Chief Accounting Officer.

-Key Takeaways on CFO Experience in Tech
+Key Takeaways Experience

 1. 40% of tech CFOs had prior CFO experience, while 60% are in their first CFO role.